O-BERNARDOFOEGBU/sb-engine/README.md

 # STARWARS dashboard-UI

 Welcome to Starwars dashboard-UI!
 This web application is built using JavaScript, React, and Tailwind CSS.
-It presents to ardent starwars fans a dashboard-UI that consumes the Starwars API Allowig users to browse details of Starships, Species, People, Films, Vehicles, stimulating and updating their knowledge about starwars.
+It presents to ardent starwars fans a dashboard-UI that consumes the Starwars API allowing users to browse details of Starships, Species, People, Films, Vehicles, stimulating and updating their knowledge about starwars.

 ## Table of Contents